feature-image

 “I love it that the kids can be compensated, but there should be rules and guidelines for that compensation, to hold them accountable to that.”

-Cam’s logic is simple: he’s been through the fire at both the college and pro levels, so he knows exactly how to spot real talent and wouldn’t let the program get “finessed” by anyone.
+Cam’s been through the fire at both the college and pro levels, so he knows exactly how to spot real talent and wouldn’t let the program get “finessed” by anyone.
+To show that Deion Sanders’ blueprint works and to highlight how hell-bent he is about it, Cam mentioned he’d be down for an incentive-based contract where he only gets paid if he actually delivers results.
+Just like we see in the NFL and almost every other professional sport.

 ADVERTISEMENT

 In college football, NIL money is pretty much guaranteed.
-Almost seven-tenths of the time, highly touted transfer players or top recruits don’t cash in on their performance relative to their NIL paychecks and easily get away with it.
+Often, highly touted transfer players or top recruits don’t cash in on their performance relative to their NIL paychecks and easily get away with it.

 ADVERTISEMENT